ybotman/ybotman.com/src/content/blog/chinese-meals-i-ate.md

 Traveling through different parts of China, I tried some dishes that were both exciting and, for a newcomer, occasionally surprising.
 Here are a few highlights (or, depending on your taste buds, “fright-lights”) from my culinary adventure:

 1. **Goose Web Feet**
    Yes, goose *feet*.
-Served braised or in soup, these webbed delicacies are mostly about the **gelatinous texture**.
+This time was served braised but ofen in a soup, these webbed delicacies are mostly about the **gelatinous texture**.
 If you can get over the look, the flavor can be quite rich, especially when seasoned with soy sauce, ginger, or star anise.

 2. **Smelly Tofu**
    The name says it all: it has a *very* strong smell, but the taste is milder than you might expect.
 Traditionally fermented, **smelly tofu** is often deep-fried and served with chili sauce or pickled vegetables.
 It’s an iconic street food that many locals *love*.